Softuni-TUES-Team/Softuni-TechModule-2017/README.md

 # Softuni-TechModule-2017
 The best team!
-We are the most powerfull weapon int the world.We are working on AI which will destroy the world!
+\nWe are the most powerfull weapon int the world.
+\nWe are working on AI which will destroy the world!